 Japanese restaurants in Newcastle

-Looking for sushi restaurants in Newcastle?
-It’s difficult to look past Sushi Me Rollin’ (25 Grey Street; 07946 744 453).
-Beautifully presented, the chef’s platters give you a selection of maki, sashimi and rolls from the menu.
+If you enjoy plenty of peppers poking from your sushi rolls, head to Sushi Me Rollin’ (25 Grey Street; 07946 744 453).
+Attractively presented, the chef’s platters give you a selection of maki, sashimi and rolls from the menu.
 As a dining space, Sushi Me Rollin’ is informal and upbeat.

 To watch a teppanyaki chef at work and taste the results head to Hanahana (45 Bath Lane; 0191 222 0282).
 Order one of the set banquets to sample a cross-section of dishes.